cnord/doc-gsm-devices/eng/nord/06-03-config-zones.md

 ### Expanders

 It is possible to connect to the device "Nord GSM" up to 8 wired zones without using additional equipment. in case, if using the expander of wired zones "EW-8" or "EW-12", the amount of wired zones increases up to 16.

-**«EW-8»**
+#### "EW-8"

-If "EW-8" is connected to the device, it is necessary to set the “EW-8 is connected" parameter in the check-box, then the mechanism of pooling wired zones is changed, and the totatl amount of zones on the tab increases up to 16.
+If "EW-8" is connected to the device, it is necessary to set the “EW-8 is connected" parameter in the check-box, then the mechanism of pooling wired zones is changed, and the total amount of zones on the tab increases up to 16.

-The connection diagram of the expander to the device and also connection diagrams of zones to the expander are given in the section ["Connection of "EW-8""](#install-wze-8).
+The connection diagram of the expander to the device and also connection diagrams of zones to the expander are given in the section ["Connection of "EW-8"](#install-wze-8).

-**«EW-12»**
+#### "EW-12"

 If "EW-12" is connected to the device, additional zones will appear in the configurator automatically.
-Features of working and connection diagram of the extender to the device are given in the section ["Connection of "EW-12""](#install-wze-12).
+Features of working and connection diagram of the extender to the device are given in the section ["Connection of "EW-12"](#install-wze-12).

 "EW-12" can not to be connected together with "EW-8".

 ### Numbering of the zones

-The zones numbers displayed in the configurator and correspond to the terminals markings on the printed circuit board: "Z1" – zone №1," Z2 " - zone №2 and so on.
+The zones numbers displayed in the configurator and correspond to the terminals markings on the printed circuit board: "Z1" – zone 1, "Z2" - zone 2 and so on.

-If the expander "EW-12" is connected to the device, then the zones of the expander correspond to the numbers 9-16, that is, the terminal " Z1 "on the expander corresponds to the zone number 9 in the configurator, the terminal "Z2" - zone number 10, (...), terminal "ZN" corresponds to the zone (N+8).
+If the expander "EW-12" is connected to the device, then the zones of the expander correspond to the numbers 9-16, that is, the terminal "Z1" on the expander corresponds to the zone number 9 in the configurator, the terminal "Z2" - zone number 10, (...), terminal "Zn" corresponds to the zone (n+8).

-If the expander "EW-8" is connected to the device, then the terminal" Z1 "is designed to connect the signal cables from the zones №1 and №9, terminal" Z2 " - for cables from the zones №2 and №10 and so on.
+If the expander "EW-8" is connected to the device, then the terminal" Z1 "is designed to connect the signal cables from the zones 1 and 9, terminal "Z2" - for cables from the zones 2 and 10 and so on.
 In other words, the N terminal intended for connection of cables from the zones of "N" and "N+8".

 ### Zone on and off